top of page

 However, the decision to pursue a diagnosis is entirely up to you and what fits your needs.

-The brains of autistic individuals process information and interact with the world differently, which can present unique strengths alongside challenges.
+Autism is a lifelong neurodivergence where individuals process information and interact with the world differently, which can present unique strengths alongside challenges.

 Classified as chronic, autism may impact day-to-day functioning and impact school, interpersonal relationships, and home life.
 Adults, in particular, may experience difficulties in the workplace, often related to navigating a world that was not built for neurodivergence.

-• Difficulty understanding social cues
+• Difficulty reading social cues or maintaining eye contact

-• Scripted speech
+• Scripted speech or literal interpretation of language

-• Challenges with making or maintaining friendships
+• Challenges in forming or sustaining friendships

 • Difficulty understanding or interpreting emotions